Carbohydrates and diabetes - the right balance in your diabetes foods

 What to do?

-Then, what you need to do is to obtain a diabetic meal plan, with all the foods you take and their glycemic index.
+Then, what you need to do is to obtain a diabetic meal plan , with all the foods you take and their glycemic index.

-What is a glycemic index?
 It is a easy way to show how fast your sugar blood level raises after eating foods.
 That means that glycemic index can range foods you eat on how they affect your sugar blood level.

-So, there are two main groups of carbohydrate foods: first one includes simple carbohydrates, which include sugars such as: in refined white sugar, sucrose, corn syrup, high-fructose corn syrup ( also fructose is found in fruits), dextrose, white flour, enriched flours, glucose ( our body’s main sugar, also obtained In cakes, soft drinks, cookies), lactose (found in milk and yogurt).
+First one includes simple carbohydrates, which include sugars such as: in refined white sugar, sucrose, corn syrup, high-fructose corn syrup ( also fructose is found in fruits), dextrose, white flour, enriched flours, glucose ( our body’s main sugar, also obtained In cakes, soft drinks, cookies), lactose (found in milk and yogurt).

 They can easily absorbed by your body and easily raise your sugar blood level.